tannergarcia/CEN3031-Project/README.md

 Ensure that 2 databases exist: images and users

+Create directory "uploads" in the backend directory

 Navigate to the backend/cmd directory and start the backend go server
 ```
-go run .\main.go
+go run main.go
 ```
-In a separate terminal, navigate to the frontend folder and start the angular application
+In a separate terminal, navigate to the frontend folder.

+Build and run the angular application
 ```
+npm install
 ng serve
 ```
 The application is now running.
 Navigate to the provided link in your web browser to view it.